aurrelhebert/warp10-udf-tuto/README.md

 An UDF corresponds to a custom JAVA class defined by a user.
 An UDF can easily be added to a [Warp 10 platform](http://www.warp10.io/).

 In this page, we will learn how to implement an UDF and how to deploy a new UDF in your own platform.
+The goal of this "tutorial" udf is to create one single strings from 2 strings that are currently on top of the stack.

 ## UDF Interface